hyuns9808/pac_extract/README.md

     - Title
         - Brief description of what the policy checks
     - File Location
-        - PaC file location from downloaded repository
+        - PaC file location from the downloaded repository
     - {search_String} Specified
         - Whether there is a specific policy category dedicated to the user's input string
     - Severity